nextauthjs/next-auth/www/docs/getting-started.md

 You can customize, extend or replace the models by passing additional options to the `Adapters.Default()` function.

-If you are using a database that is not supported out of the box - or if you want to use NextAuth with an existing database (or have a more complex setup, with accounts and sessions spread across different systems - you can pass your own methods to be called for user and session creation / deletion (etc).
+If you are using a database that is not supported out of the box, or if you want to use NextAuth with an existing database, or have a more complex setup with accounts and sessions spread across different systems - you can pass your own methods to be called for user and session creation / deletion (etc).

 :::caution
 **Supported databases and models/schemas subject to change before release**